 parts may not abuse it.

 So if life continues to mirror our inner world to help us grow and heal, what is our ultimate destination?
 As we experience life in an introspective way, we learn to recognize what feels the best.
 What feels the best simply resonates at a higher frequency.
 We are naturally compelled to look for higher vibrational experiences, emotions & relationships.
-David Hawkins in Power vs Force made his own hierarchy of emotions and every individual need to feel it, experience it within themselves and build their own graph.
+There is a hierarchy of emotions and every individual need to feel it, experience it within themselves and build their own graph.

 Theory without experience is counter-productive.
 The more wisdom we acquire, the more we are able to affect our reality in a positive way.
 When we have nothing more to learn from this hologram-based reality, which means when we have integrated all aspects of the self, shadow and light, our spirit graduates to another world or dimension to continue its progression towards oneness because evolution is infinite.
 Awakening is nothing else than the integration of all of our parts.
 First by becoming conscious of them and then making them work harmoniously with each other.